Observability and monitoring are two interrelated but different topics. This post explains the key differences between Observability vs. Monitoring.

 Observability acts as a knowledge base in defining what to monitor, and Monitoring focuses on monitoring the systems and discovering faults.

-In order to be observable, a complex environment must allow you to interpret its interior state from data you gather about its surface.
-It involves, for instance, figuring out that a downed server or memory exhaustion is to blame for your application’s poor response time.
+In order to gain complete visibility, a complex environment must allow you to interpret its interior state from the data you gather about its surface.
+This involves, for instance, figuring out that a downed server or memory exhaustion is to blame for your application’s poor response time.

 Observability is driven by surface-level data, which can take many different shapes.
 They include data from complementary systems, such as CI/CD pipelines or help desks, which provide crucial context for data, as well as logs, traces, and metrics from the software and infrastructure used in the environment where applications are run.

-Monitoring provides data on the usage trends and performance of a program.
-High availability is one objective of monitoring by reducing important time-based KPIs.
+Monitoring provides data on a program’s usage trends and performance.
+One objective of monitoring is to achieve high availability by reducing important time-based KPIs.
 Application and service monitoring depend on features like real-time streaming, historical replay, and visualizations.

 A well-monitored, Observability driven deployment provides data about its performance and health, enabling the team to identify production incidents quickly.